shawn-lindberg/sandman/README.md

 ![Rhasspy sentences](rhasspy/images/Rhasspy_sentences.PNG)

 No need to type all of this out!
-You can copy the sentences from [here](rhasspy/sandman_rhasspy_sentences.txt).
+You can copy the sentences from [here](rhasspy/sandman_rhasspy_sentences.txt) and replace the default sentances.
 Then you will need to click the button that says Save Sentences.
 This should cause the grammar to be generated.

 #### Wake Sounds